MRes in Molecular and Cellular Biosciences

 Graduates with a 2.1 Honours degree in a biosciences-based subject from a UK academic institution or an equivalent overseas qualification are welcome to apply.

-The College English requirements can be found here: http://www.imperial.ac.uk/study/pg/apply/requirements/english/
+The College English requirements can be found here, this programme requires students to meet the Higher English level: http://www.imperial.ac.uk/study/pg/apply/requirements/english/

 Links with Employers